 Australia is already one of the hottest countries in the world – and forecasters predict it’s only going to get hotter!
 There’s no need to suffer unnecessarily though, with a wide range of air conditioners available to help combat the summer ‘stickiness’.
-They can also be a heating solution, making them an all-round fix for the more temperamental climates – which is particularly helpful to households in the southern states where winters get cold and temperatures can fluctuate incredibly quickly.
+They can also be a heating solution, making them an all-around fix for the more temperamental climates – which is particularly helpful to households in the southern states where winters get cold and temperatures can fluctuate incredibly quickly.

 But it’s not quite as straightforward as just buying any old air conditioning unit and screwing it onto a wall.
 So if you want to turn your home into a comfortable, climate-controlled paradise, here are some things you need to consider.